jorishr/notes-on-backend/databases/sql/queries.md

 	- [Select](#select)

 ## Insert
-To insert new entries you insert a new row into a table and specify the values for each column: `insert into <tablename> values (default, 'string', num);`
+To insert new entries you insert a new row into a table and specify the values for each column: `insert into <table name> values (default, 'string', num);`

-You can specify the column names but the number of columns you specify must match the number of values you enter: `insert into <tablename> (id, name, age) values (default, 'string', num);`
+You can specify the column names but the number of columns you specify must match the number of values you enter: `insert into <table name> (id, name, age) values (default, 'string', num);`
 Insert multiple rows:
 ```SQL
 insert into users (name, age, created_at) values ('name1', 34, now()),('name2',33, now()),('name3',23, now());